-FSA stands for Flexible Spending Account and HSA stands for Health Savings Account.
-Both accounts are ways to save and spend pre-tax money on healthcare costs.
+Flexible Spending Account (FSA) and Health Savings Accounts (HSA) are both accounts that allow you to save and spend pre-tax money on healthcare costs.

 In order to contribute to an HSA, you must have a high-deductible plan.
 With an HSA, there is an annual maximum you can contribute to the account, but any money you contribute to your account is yours to spend on healthcare costs at any point in the future.
 Additionally, you can only spend money that has already been contributed to the account.